-Cannabis is an extremely complex plant that has been used since the dawn of time as medicine, for its fiber, and as a recreational drug.
-This complex plant led to the discovery of a neurotransmitter system called the endocannabinoid system (ECS).
-This system is active in the human from birth to death and helps to maintain health and balance throughout the body.
+Cannabis is an extremely complex plant that has been used since the dawn of time as medicine, for its fiber, and as a recreational drug as both hemp and marijuana.
+Research on the plant led to the discovery of a neurotransmitter system called the endocannabinoid system (ECS).
+This system is active in humans and animal from birth to death and helps to maintain health and balance throughout the body.
 The cannabis plant is composed of a wide variety of chemical compounds, some unique to the plant that directly interact with the ECS.

 Wikipedia cites that cannabis contains over 480 different chemical compounds.
 Among this vast array of compounds, some are common to many types of plants, some are minor and found in trace amounts.
 Other major compounds called cannabinoids like THC and CBD are unique to cannabis and offer unique effects and benefits for the user.
 In this article, we dive in and cover the primary types of compounds found in the plant and look at the major chemical compounds in each class.

 The most well known and well-studied compounds in the cannabis plant are called phytocannabinoids, often referred to simply as cannabinoids.
 These compounds use the 'Phyto' prefix (short for phytochemical) which signifies their plant origin.
 These compounds are not to be confused with endocannabinoids which are produced by the body or synthetic cannabinoids produced by a chemist in a laboratory.

 Cannabinoids are most abundantly concentrated in the secretion of resin glands that are distributed across the surface of the cannabis plant.
 These glands, commonly called trichomes, are predominant in female flowers.
 They are covered in a wax layer which protects the compounds inside.
 Trichomes are often referred to as crystals because they sparkle under the light.